 CFO David Stephenson also gave some more colour on this on the earnings call, highlighting that they are acutely aware of getting the balance between supply and demand just right:

 If we get too much supply too quickly, then hosts aren’t happy because they’re not getting enough bookings.
 We don’t get enough supply early enough, then guests are not happy because they don’t get the kind of selection they want.
 And actually, what we highlighted in the letter is that we have grown our supply by 26% since 2019, and yet our nights and experiences booked have grown by 24%.
 So we’ve actually had a nice balance in that.

 I think Airbnb is continuing to deliver on all fronts, and this is a company with a huge opportunity ahead – so, as a shareholder, all I really have to do is sit back and watch this business continue its high-quality performance.

 ABNB Stock Valuation

 As with all high growth, disruptive companies, valuation is tough.
 I believe that my approach will give me an idea about whether Airbnb is insanely overvalued or undervalued, but valuation is the final thing I look at – the quality of the business itself is far more important in the long run.

-Put all that together, and I can see shares of Airbnb achieving a CAGR through to 2026 of 9%, 22%, and 35% in my respective bear, base, and bull case scenarios.
+Putting all that together, I can see shares of Airbnb achieving a CAGR through to 2027 of 4%, 13%, and 34% in my respective bear, base, and bull case scenarios.

-Disclosure: I/we have a beneficial long position in the shares of ABNB either through stock ownership, options, or other derivatives.
+Disclosure: I/we have a beneficial long position in the shares of ABNB, TTD, AXON, MELI either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.